 The reaction time it takes to assess the impact of an incident.
 It determines the level of activity needed to control or contain the situation.

-Operational Risk: The risk of unexpected loss as a result of inefficient controls and procedures.
-It can include internal failures related to infrastructure and technology, staff-related problems or business interruptions or external factors such as regulatory changes.
+- Operational Risk: The risk of unexpected loss as a result of inefficient controls and procedures.
+It can include internal failures related to infrastructure and technology, staff-related problems, business interruptions, or external factors such as regulatory changes.

 Management's acknowledgment that the potential loss from a particular risk is minimal and therefore requires no action.

 The process of identifying the risk factors that can potentially harm an organization, analyzing the events that can damage the organization, and identifying the key functions needed for the organization to continue doing business if the event occurs.
 It also involves evaluating the costs associated with mitigating the risk.
-Evaluating the probability of an event occurring is one of the critical factors involved in risk analysis.
+Evaluating the probability of an event occurring is a critical factor involved in risk analysis.

 The implementation of measures that reduce and respond to an organization's exposure to risk.
 It ensures the continuity of business operations and examines activities needed to lessen the severity of the risk.
 The risk management process involves the prioritization, evaluation, and implementation of suitable measures to reduce risk.